Area bounds for planar convex bodies containing a fixed number of interior integral points: Introduction

 with $k=|\interior{T_{k,l}}\cap \Z^2|$ interior integral points and

 However, it is possible to replace the central symmetry with other assumptions and still obtain a bound on the area.
-Examples of such modifications of Minkoski's theorem can be found in \cite[3.]{Sco88}.
+Examples of such modifications of Minkowski's theorem can be found in \cite[3.]{Sco88}.

 Our goal is to use the concept of \textit{lattice width data} introduced in the next section to prove area bounds depending on this data.